 In my last post I outlined the story of an individual who took great initiative and was rewarded with the best job of his career.
-Here are some of the important points I was able to mine and utilize from that and other similar experiences in recruitment.
+Here are some of the important points I was able to mine and utilize from that and other similar experiences in executive recruitment.

 Generate your own luck

 Did I have a great deal to do with this placement?
-Aside from helping to construct the contract and attending to all final ancillary items, the general and seemingly obvious answer would be no. However, the individual who produced the successful candidate may very well have never been located and prompted to action without hard, focused work, a strong presentation of the benefits of the position, and a willingness to continually strive to improve one’s professional approach.
+Aside from helping to construct the contract and attending to all final ancillary items, the general and seemingly obvious answer would be no. However, the individual who introduced the successful candidate may very well have never been located and prompted to action without hard, focused work, a strong presentation of the benefits of the position, and a willingness to continually strive to improve one’s professional approach.
 Diligence and perseverance always seem to be hallmarks for most people who are perceived as having more than their fair share of fortunate breaks.

 Never underestimate passion, motivation, and proper organizational agreement

 All too often the key figures in the hiring decision framework become overly fixated on quantifiable minutiae and, in the process, often neglect or erroneously diminish other crucial factors that are essential to determining whether or not a potential employee will flourish in their particular environment.
 I am familiar with some highly successful technology sales executives who decided to enter the recruitment field and ended up generating results that were far less than spectacular.
 In many instances, they had become accustomed to recurring streams of income and often disproportionately large customer wins that readily filled their respective quotas.
-Unfortunately, such ingrained reliance left them ill-prepared for the unequal demands of an executive search role.
+Unfortunately, such ingrained reliance left them ill-prepared for the unequal and often differing demands of an executive search role.
 Others simply preferred to spend the brunt of their time in the field or found the nature of the work to be dissimilar from what they had expected.

 Clearly it is important to make certain that potential employees possess a minimum amount of relevant skills and abilities to effectively operate in a certain role.
 However, it has been my experience that the truly great performers are more often than not those who may lack the most appropriate background, but are willing to do whatever is necessary to far exceed established standards.
-Their desire to be the best is unflagging, and they will quite often achieve far better results than individuals who have a seemingly more applicable background on paper along with highly pertinent knowledge.
+Their desire to be the best is unflagging, and they will quite often achieve far better results than individuals who have a seemingly more applicable set of qualifications on paper along with highly pertinent knowledge.
 Underperformance by those perceived as exemplary may be due to a host of reasons, some of which include: a) lack of necessary impetus to excel, b) satisfaction with current expectation/success ratio, c) improper fit with the company’s structure and systems or d) outside demands that require a great deal of attention.
 The important thing to note is that employers must give sufficient weight to qualitative intangibles when making a hiring decision.